brunoasm/varKoder/README.md

 This command processes raw sequencing reads and produces *varKodes*, which are images representing the variation in K-mer frequencies for a given k-mer size.

+Processing includes the following steps:

+ - Raw read cleaning: adapter removal, overlapping pair merging, exact duplicate removal.
+ - Raw read subsampling: random subsampling of raw read files into files with fewer number of reads.
+This is useful in machine learning training as a data augmentation technique to make sure inferences are robust to random variations in sequencing and amount of input data.
+ - Kmer counting: count of kmers from subsampled files.
+ - VarKode geenration: generation of images from kmer counts, our *varKodes* that represent the genome composition of a taxon.

 Optionally, the command can be used to preprocess sequences without creating images.

 #### Input format